-But in Quebec there's another layer. you don't speak French or you're a Mohawk, you don't get a job.
+But in Quebec there's another layer.
+If you don't speak French or you're a Mohawk, you don't get a job.
 As a Mohawk, I can speak French, and maybe it's not perfect, but I have had friends who do speak better French than I go through a whole interview with someone and then they realize, "Oh, you're Mohawk.
 Well, your French is not really that good anyways."
 So there's subtle ways.

-1 Even in the healthcare system, the doctors 2 and the nurses, for some reason, won't speak English.
-And 3 the Mohawks, the Mi'kmaqs, Cree, Naskapi you know, this 4 goes back to the historical stuff of allies we were 5 educated in English and there's a lot of friction 6 sometimes with the French.
-And so if you don't give us 7 our health services in a language that we understand, how 8 are we supposed to know what you want us to do, right?
-9 So I had an injury, a knee injury.
-The 10 doctor first spoke to me in English.
-When I went back 11 after my x-rays, I had to try and ask her, because she was 12 only speaking in French to me, "Is this what you mean?
-I 13 don't know the terminology in French."
-And I found out 14 later it was not a sprain.
+and the nurses, for some reason, won't speak English.
+And the Mohawks, the Mi'kmaqs, Cree, Naskapi you know, this goes back to the historical stuff of allies we were educated in English and there's a lot of friction sometimes with the French.
+And so if you don't give us our health services in a language that we understand, how are we supposed to know what you want us to do, right?
+So I had an injury, a knee injury.
+The doctor first spoke to me in English.
+When I went back after my x-rays, I had to try and ask her, because she was only speaking in French to me, "Is this what you mean?
+I don't know the terminology in French."
+And I found out later it was not a sprain.
 I had torn my ACL.
-I was 15 given no crutches.
-I was given three Naproxen and I had 16 to hobble on my arms because I couldn't stand, because it 17 was found out I was Mohawk.
+I was given no crutches.
+I was given three Naproxen and I had to hobble on my arms because I couldn't stand, because it was found out I was Mohawk.
 The lightbulb goes on.
-18 And so in the society that we live in, you 19 know, we try to do our best to be neighbourly, but when it 20 comes to your health, when it comes to being able to say, 21 "I am a proud Indigenous person," it's a little bit more 22 challenging in this province.
-23 I mean, to me, Quebec is like the spoiled 24 brat of Canada.
-If Quebec doesn't like something and stomps its feet, Canada will quickly like, "Okay, let's
+And so in the society that we live in, you know, we try to do our best to be neighbourly, but when it comes to your health, when it comes to being able to say, "I am a proud Indigenous person," it's a little bit more challenging in this province.
+I mean, to me, Quebec is like the spoiled stomps its feet, Canada will quickly like, "Okay, let's